About brittany allyn

 Maybe you're a "what-if" girl (or guy) yourself.
 You’re also trying to figure out why your life isn’t so settled.
 Maybe you’re even looking for some courage not to settle.
 To break up with that guy you love, but are not in love with anymore... and you worry it's too late to start all over.

 Love has always been the number one topic I never tire of talking about.
 After grad school I got a job as an Executive Assistant at a Tech company in San Francisco and they had me sit at the front desk.
 Every day, every employee would stop by and take a break to talk.
-From VP's, to Sales Bros, to the quiet Engineer cared about one thing above the rest:
+From VP's, to Sales Bros, to the quiet Engineer to ask me about one thing above the rest:

 Every single person, man or woman, regardless of age or title cared about love more than anything.
 It was then that I realized how powerful it was to be able to have empathy and talk about it with others.